markhallerman/Portfolio/README.md

 ## Installation

-Download the zip file and install/run in XCode
+Download the zip file, extract and load in XCode

 ## Current (✔︎) and Upcoming (*) Features to Showcase within the Portfolio App
 Swift ✔︎